-On May 31, 2017, the Company entered into an exclusive license agreement (the "CS1 Agreement") with COH for the use of CS1-specific CAR T technology ("CS1 Technology") to be directed against multiple myeloma.
-Pursuant to the CS1 Agreement, the Company paid an upfront fee of \$0.6 million and will owe an annual maintenance fee of \$50,000 (beginning in 2019).
+On May 31, 2017, the Company entered into an exclusive license agreement (the "CS1 Agreement") with COH for the use of CS1-specific CAR T technology ("CS1 Technology"), which is currently being applied in the treatment of multiple myeloma.
+Pursuant to the CS1 Agreement, the Company paid an upfront fee of \$0.6 million and owes an annual maintenance fee of \$50,000 (which began in 2019).
 In addition, COH is eligible to receive milestone payments totaling up to \$14.9 million, upon and subject to the achievement of certain milestones.
 Royalty payments in the mid-single digits are due on net sales of licensed products.
 The Company is obligated to pay COH a percentage of certain revenues received in connection with a sublicense ranging from the mid-teens to mid-thirties, depending on the timing of the sublicense in the development of any product.